microsoft/pxt-arcade/docs/test/skillmap/dino/dino2.md

-This bundle watches for the player (Mama Dino) to overlap a projectile (baby dino), then it destroys the projectile to make it look like it's been collected.
+This bundle watches for the player (Mama Dino) to overlap a projectile (Baby Dino), then it destroys the projectile to make it look like it's been collected.

 ~hint Click here to see how 🕵🏽